RoshanKrSharma/resume-builder/README.md

 - This is a web application from which you can easily build your resume/CV.
 - Different templates option is also available.
-- This applicaton made using HTML,CSS, JavaScript, React, Redux, firebase, SCSS
+- This applicaton is made using HTML,CSS, JavaScript, React, Redux, firebase, SCSS

 ## Authors